-- Basics: - Include a descriptive subject to your email - State which resource you are using (e.g. Tetralith) - Give your UserID - What error messages do you get?
+- Basics: - Include a descriptive subject to your email - State which resource you are using (e.g. Tetralith) - Give your UserID - What were the exact steps you took (e.g. modules loaded, etc.) - What error messages do you get?
 What do you expect, what do you actually see?